ma-b/hirsch-walks/Spindles/docs/src/man/representation.md

 2. a (possibly empty) set of implicit equations contained in the inequality system, and
 3. all remaining inequalities (that may safely be deleted).
-This partition can be computed using the functions [`facets`](@ref) and [`impliciteqs`](@ref), which return the first two sets of the partition.
+This partition can be computed using the functions [`facets`](@ref) and [`impliciteqs`](@ref), which return the first two classes of the partition.

 ```@docs
 facets